google/material-design-lite/README.md

 If you would like to use the optional tooling we provide, make sure your system has [Node](http://nodejs.org), [Ruby](https://www.ruby-lang.org/) and the [Sass gem](http://sass-lang.com/install) installed.

+### Node

+Let's check to see if you already have Node installed.
+Bring up a terminal and type `node -v`.
+If Node responds, and if it shows a version at or above v0.10.x, proceed to checking if you have Ruby installed too.
+If you require Node, go to [NodeJS.org](http://nodejs.org/) and click on the big green Install button.

 ### Ruby

 Let's check to see if you already have Ruby installed.
 Bring up a terminal and type `ruby -v`.
 If Ruby responds, and if it shows a version number at or above 1.8.7 then type `gem --version`.
 If you don't see any errors, proceed to installing the Sass gem.
+If you require Ruby, it can be installed from the [Ruby downloads](https://www.ruby-lang.org/en/downloads/) page.

 ### Using Gulp